 To improve safety & alleviate traffic pressure around the course there are certain points that have been designated ‘One Way’.
 You will need to be aware that to get to these points you may have to use an alternative route.

-Below is a list of event rules which riders much comply to.
+Below is a list of event rules which riders must comply to.
 We ask you read them carefully.

 - The event may only be undertaken on a proper Mountain Bike fitted with off-road tyres.
-E.g. not cyclo-cross / hybrid / road bikes.
+E.g. not CX Cyclo-Cross / Hybrid / Road bikes.
+And no E-bikes this year, alas.

 - The course must be completed on a single bike and set of wheels, i.e. bike or wheel swaps for different stages are not permitted.